elmtree-askmo/cloudcannon-app/content/learn/chemistry/explain-the-chemical-change-that-occurs-when-hydrogen-and-oxygen-form-water.md

 url: /learn/chemistry/questions/explain-the-chemical-change-that-occurs-when-hydrogen-and-oxygen-form-water
 score: -1.0
 related_article1:
-    id: 161936
+    id: 162037
-    title: >-
-        Describe the process of ionization and its effects on the charge of particles.
+    title: How can the formation of ions be described in the context of ionization?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-process-of-ionization-and-its-effects-on-the-charge-of-particles
+    url: /learn/chemistry/questions/how-can-the-formation-of-ions-be-described-in-the-context-of-ionization
 related_article2:
-    id: 161758
+    id: 161762
-    title: >-
-        What happens during the state transition from liquid to solid?
+    title: What is the significance of balancing chemical equations in chemical reactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-happens-during-the-state-transition-from-liquid-to-solid
+    url: /learn/chemistry/questions/what-is-the-significance-of-balancing-chemical-equations-in-chemical-reactions
 related_article3:
-    id: 161969
+    id: 162049
-    title: >-
-        What is a precipitation reaction and how can it be identified?
+    title: Explain the process of a liquid changing to a solid and provide an example.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-a-precipitation-reaction-and-how-can-it-be-identified
+    url: /learn/chemistry/questions/explain-the-process-of-a-liquid-changing-to-a-solid-and-provide-an-example
 related_article4:
-    id: 161762
+    id: 162048
-    title: >-
-        What is the significance of balancing chemical equations in chemical reactions?
+    title: What are the indicators of a chemical change when iron reacts with oxygen to form rust?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-balancing-chemical-equations-in-chemical-reactions
+    url: /learn/chemistry/questions/what-are-the-indicators-of-a-chemical-change-when-iron-reacts-with-oxygen-to-form-rust
 related_article5:
-    id: 161758
+    id: 161937
-    title: >-
-        What happens during the state transition from liquid to solid?
+    title: What is a precipitation reaction and how can you identify it?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-happens-during-the-state-transition-from-liquid-to-solid
+    url: /learn/chemistry/questions/what-is-a-precipitation-reaction-and-how-can-you-identify-it
 ---

 &nbsp;